exoclime/THOR/README.md

 #### Python plotting

-The Mjolnir (`THOR/mjolnir/`) plotting scripts are written for Python 3 (compatibility with Python 2 still needs to be tested).
+The mjolnir (`THOR/mjolnir/`) plotting scripts are written for Python 3 (compatibility with Python 2 still needs to be tested).
 Most dependencies are pretty standard for science: `numpy`, `matplotlib`, and `scipy`.
 Additionally, you'll need to install `h5py`:

 ```
 $ pip3 install h5py